-A high-pressure pump supplies pressurized fuel.
-The pump compresses the fuel at the pressures of about 1,000 bar or about 15,000 psi.
-It, then, supplies the pressurized fuel via a high-pressure pipe to the inlet of the fuel-rail.
-From there, the fuel-rail distributes the fuel to individual injectors which then inject it into the combustion chamber.
+Furthermore, a high-pressure pump supplies pressurized fuel.
+First, the pump compresses the fuel at about 1,000 bar or 15,000 psi pressures.
+Then, it delivers the pressurized fuel via a high-pressure pipe to the inlet of the fuel rail.
+Next, the fuel rail distributes the fuel to individual injectors.
+Thus, it injects the fuel into the combustion chamber.

-Most modern CRDi engines use the Unit-Injector system with Turbocharger which increases power output and meets stringent emission norms.
-Additionally, it improves engine power, throttle response, fuel efficiency and controls emissions.
+Moreover, most modern CRDi engines use the Unit-Injector system with a Turbocharger.
+Thus, it increases power output and meets stringent emission norms.
+Additionally, it improves engine power, throttle response, and fuel efficiency.
+Besides, it also controls emissions.
 Barring some design changes, the basic principle & working of the CRDi technology remains primarily the same across the board.
-However, its performance depends mainly on the combustion chamber design, fuel pressures and the type of injectors used.
+However, its performance depends mainly on the combustion chamber design, fuel pressures, and the type of injectors used.

-• TDI™ - Turbocharged Direct Injection – It is developed, produced & trademarked by Volkswagen group that comprises of a turbo-diesel engine combined with Cylinder-Direct Injection.
+• TDI™ – Turbocharged Direct Injection – Volkswagen group developed, produced & trademarked this term.
+It comprises a turbo-diesel engine combined with Cylinder-Direct Injection.

 Keep reading: Electronic fuel injection technology >>